magonazz1/alx-system_engineering-devops/command_line_for_the_win/README.md

      ```

 5. **Navigate to Screenshot Folder:**
-   - Using the `cd` command, I navigate to the directory on my local machine where the screenshot files are stored.
+   - Using the `lcd` command, I navigate to the directory on my local machine where the screenshot files are stored.
      ```bash
      sftp> lcd C://Martz/Desktop/screenshots
      ```